SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 ## Types

 * ###  **Directed Graph**
 It's a graph where each edge is directed.
 Each node is directed at another node with a specific requirement of what node should be referenced next.
+In the image below A is adjacent to B, but B is not adjacent to A. That's mean you can't go from B to A, without having to go through other nodes.

 <img width="350" alt="An element in the queue array" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/assets/149315149/526780a5-45f0-43c1-b0c2-80606975eb41">